-For nearly a decade, Indian tribes have tried to update Title I and Title IV to address various issues, to include more non-BIA programs and to streamline the process of negotiating annual funding agreements.
 The Department recognizes the need for the self-determination and self-governance programs to evolve to improve and increase the frequency of funding agreements.
-The Administration is proud to report that, after a series of negotiations that began in early 2011 with tribal stakeholders, we have reached agreement on a number of issues and the language agreed upon is embodied in H.R.
-2444.
+The Administration is proud to report that, after a series of negotiations with tribal stakeholders that began over three years ago, we reached agreement on a number of issues and the language is embodied in S. 919.
 Our agreement on this critical legislative priority for Indian County reflects the Administration's commitment to restore the integrity of the government-to-government relationship with Tribal Nations.
 The Native American communities in this country confront many challenges, and this Administration is committed to working with Tribal Nations to create opportunities for all of our communities to thrive and flourish.
-We believe that H.R.
-2444 goes a long way toward this goal.

 This concludes my prepared statement.
-I will be happy to answer any questions the Subcommittee may have.
+I will be happy to answer any questions the Committee may have.